 Bridge cameras are typically cheaper than DSLR and mirrorless cameras, which have interchangeable lens systems that can bump up the costs.
 Some bridge cameras even cost less than your average compact camera.
 That's not always the case, though – some models have large sensors and specialist lenses that can put them over £1,000.

-Here, we look at what makes a great bridge camera and highlight features for you to look out for.
+Here, we look at what makes the best bridge camera and highlight features for you to look out for.

 Bridge cameras bridge the gap between compact digital cameras and high-end DSLR and mirrorless models.